 Keeping a tracker needs to become a habit, and it’s easy to forget when you first start.
 Hold onto receipts until you’ve added their details to your records so you don’t have to carry a notebook with you all the time, then you can add each one each evening or every couple of days.

 Once the details are safely jotted down in your tracker, you can get rid of the receipt.
 You only need to keep the paper ones if you need them to prove a purchase.
 Having the tracker also means you can easily check when a particular item was bought.
+Did you know that filing bankruptcy chapter 7 with the help of a bankruptcy attorney can eliminate virtually all of your debts.

 Put Your Tracker to Work